 This is a story about a woman who refuses to settle.
 Throughout Lessons in Chemistry, so many people—including other women—tell Elizabeth that she just has to accept the way the world is.
 Maybe you can make a little headway, but eventually you have to give in and play by the patriarchy’s rules.
 You have to be a Miss Frask instead of an Elizabeth Zott.

 Garmus perfectly portrays so many of the tropes I see in social justice spaces—women weighed down by so much internalized misogyny it’s painful to see; men who profess to be allies but only if it means you’ll sit down now, please, you’re being disruptive; people of all genders who stand with you and mean well but really don’t understand just how far the fight for liberation must go.
-From Frask to Walter to Helen, the characters jump off the page because they are caricatures.
+From Frask to Walter to Harriet, the characters jump off the page because they are caricatures.

 Indeed, Lessons in Chemistry rather feels like Garmus is screaming into the void.
 Because the world has not changed much since the 1960s.